The Choir of Man at New Wimbledon Theatre, Wimbledon – a review

 Click here to buy tickets.

 The performance starts at 7.30pm and the running time is 2h 5m with an interval.
-Come early and enjoy a beer on stage at the bar.
+Go early to enjoy a beer on stage at the bar.

 Unlike a traditional musical, The Choir of Man doesn’t follow a structured storyline.
-Instead, it invites you into The Jungle, a fictional British pub where a group of men gather to sing, laugh, share stories, and celebrate the sense of community that pubs have always offered.
+Instead, it invites you into The Jungle, a fictional British pub where a group of men gather to sing, laugh, share stories, and celebrate a sense of community.

-The Poet — played with warmth and charm — guides the audience through the evening, introducing each of the pub’s regulars and giving glimpses into their lives.
-It’s gentle, funny, and surprisingly moving, touching on themes of friendship, belonging, and men’s mental health.
+The Poet, as the narrator, guides the audience through the evening, introducing each of the pub’s regulars and giving glimpses into their lives.
+It’s heartfelt and funny at the same time, touching on themes of friendship, belonging, and men’s mental health.

-But really, the show is all about the music — and what a soundtrack it is.
-Expect everything from Queen to Sia, The Proclaimers, Adele, and even Luther Vandross, all reimagined with gorgeous harmonies and infectious energy.
+But really, the show is all about the music.
+Expect everything from Queen to Sia, The Proclaimers, Adele, and even Luther Vandross, all sung with amazing harmonies and infectious energy.

-The cast of nine are exceptional — each one bringing their own personality and talent to the stage.
+The cast of nine are great, each one bringing their own personality and talent to the stage.

 • The Poet holds the show together with humour and sincerity.

-• The Handyman delivers an incredible tap routine that had the whole theatre cheering.
+• The Handyman delivers an incredible tap routine that had me wishing I’d never given up my childhood lessons.

-• The Beast serenades an audience member with a tender acoustic moment.
+• The Beast serenades an audience member with a touching acoustic moment.

-• The Maestro transforms 500 Miles into a classical piano piece.
+• The Maestro makes 500 Miles his own.

-• The Joker, The Romantic, The Bore, and the rest of the gang each bring something unique, whether it’s comedy, vulnerability, or vocal brilliance.
+• The Joker, The Romantic, The Bore, and the rest of the gang each bring their own unique talents.

 Part of the magic of The Choir of Man is how immersive it is.
-Before the show even begins, audience members are invited up on stage to grab a drink from the working bar.
-Throughout the performance, the cast hand out pints, toss crisps into the crowd, and weave through the aisles singing.
+Before the show even begins, audience members can go up on stage to grab a drink from the bar.
+Throughout the performance, the cast hand out pints, toss crisps and bar mats into the crowd, and invites more guests onto the stage.
+One of the highlights is how much the cast seem to genuinely like performing together.
+The camaraderie is infectious, letting you believe you really are in the pub with them.

 Our Review

 We absolutely loved The Choir of Man.
 It’s joyful, heartfelt, and packed with songs you’ll want to sing along to.
-The harmonies are stunning, the choreography is clever and energetic, and the humour lands perfectly.
+The harmonies are stunning, the choreography is energetic, and the humour is spot on.

 But what really makes the show special is its message.
-Beneath the laughter and the pints is a gentle reminder of how important community spaces are — especially for men who might not always feel able to open up.
-It’s handled with subtlety and warmth, never feeling heavy‑handed.
+Beneath the laughter and the pints is a gentle reminder of how important community spaces are, especially for men who might not always feel able to open up.

-The New Wimbledon Theatre is a fantastic venue for this production, and we feel very lucky to have such high‑quality shows visiting local theatres.
+The New Wimbledon Theatre is a beautiful, old theatre and a fantastic venue for this production.

-As this was Gala Night, we were treated to a wonderful extra moment at the end of the show.
-Two local Wimbledon‑based choirs, who had been seated throughout the theatre were invited to join the cast in a surprise flashmob‑style finale.
-The sound of voices rising from every corner of the auditorium was absolutely magical — a perfect ending to an already uplifting evening.
+As this was Gala Night, we were treated to a special moment at the end of the show.
+Two local Wimbledon‑based choirs, who had been seated throughout the theatre were invited to join the cast in a surprise finale.
+They had stunning voices and it was hard to believe they’d never sung together before.
+It was the ideal ending to an already uplifting evening.

 All rights reserved © Chimptrips.
 Republishing this article and/or any of its contents (text, photography, links, etc.), in whole or in part, is strictly prohibited.